 Changing the oil in your car is something that any DIYer can do.
 Although changing the oil might appear rather “duh,” there are still a lot of folks doing it wrong, making it an ugly chore or overpaying for oil changes they could do themselves.
-Plus, it’s the single most important task you can do to make your engine last.
+Plus, an oil change is the most important task you can do to make your engine last.
 We’ll teach you how to change oil and how to extend oil life.

 Buy the right oil and filter

 This type of oil filter is only good for 3,000 miles.

 Use better quality oil filters if you go more than 3,000 miles between oil changes to extend oil life.

 Before you head off to the auto parts store, consult your owner’s manual for the type and weight of oil specific to your vehicle.
 It’s especially important to follow the carmaker’s recommendations for oil viscosity.
 That’s a big change from the old DIY days.
 Late-model engines rely on oil pressure to regulate valve timing and apply the proper tension to the timing belt or chain.
 Substituting your personal preference for the manufacturer’s recommendations can result in engine damage, poor performance and even a “Check Engine” warning.

 In the old days, oil filters were all pretty much the same inside.
 But not anymore.
 If your owner’s manual recommends extended oil change intervals (every 6,000 miles instead of 3,000 miles), you must buy a filter that’s rated to go the distance.
 In other words, don’t fill your engine with expensive synthetic oil and then spin on an economy filter—it won’t last and will decrease your oil life.
 Check the filter box, ask the store clerk, or check the filter manufacturer’s website to make sure the filter you buy is rated for extended oil change intervals.